 For children, play is necessary for helping them to maintain good mental and physical health.
 Participating in gymnastics is one sure way of ensuring that your children move with friends and at the same time, learn skills like self-awareness, balance, perseverance, and patience.

-Many people have pondered and asked the question of when should a child start gymnastics?
-This is an essential aspect that needs to be tackled because people believe that fundamental movement abilities of children are developed from the age of two to five.
+Many have pondered and asked the question of when should a child start gymnastics?
+This is an essential aspect that needs to be tackled because people believe that fundamental movement abilities of children are developed from the age of 2 to 5.

 - Benefits of gymnastics for children

 - 3 Risks that needs to be taken into account

 - 7 Kinds of gymnastics for your children